juicedata/juicefs/docs/en/guide/gateway.md

   mc admin policy COMMAND [COMMAND FLAGS | -h] [ARGUMENTS...]

 COMMANDS:
-  add     Add a new policy
+  add     add new policy
-  remove  Remove a policy
+  remove  remove policy
-  list    List all policies
+  list    list all policies
-  info    Show info on a policy
+  info    show info on a policy
-  set     Set IAM policy on a user or group unset   Unset an IAM policy for a user or group update  Attach a new IAM policy to a user or group
+  set     set IAM policy on a user or group unset   unset an IAM policy for a user or group update  Attach new IAM policy to a user or group
 ```

 The gateway includes the following common policies: